Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Method

-With these considerations, we propose a two-stage training framework, namely \textbf{Self-Transcendence}, as illustrated in Fig. \ref{framework}.
-Firstly, we use clean VAE features as guidance to help the model distinguish useful information from noise in shallow layers.
-After a certain number of iterations, the model has learned more meaningful representations.
-We then freeze this model and use its representation as a fixed teacher, which avoids unstable guidance during training \cite{disperse, LayerSync, sra}.
-To enhance the semantic expression in the features, we build a self-guided representation that better aligns with the target conditions.
-Compared to REPA using external DINO features for supervision, our method replaces DINO features with features from a partially trained internal model, which demonstrates highly effective guiding performance.
-While this warm-up stage introduces the overhead of pretraining a guiding model, it significantly accelerates the subsequent model training and improves performance, making the extra cost worthwhile.
-In the next subsections, we introduce the two training stages of Self-Transcendence in detail.
+With these considerations, we propose a new DiT training acceleration framework, namely \textbf{Self-Transcendence}, as illustrated in Fig. \ref{framework}.
+Unlike one-stage methods such as SRA \cite{sra} and LayerSync \cite{LayerSync}, which update the guiding feature during model training, we adopt a two-stage design, which first warms up a meaningful representation and then uses it to guide a new model learning, for a more stable guiding process.
+Specifically, in the first stage, we use clean VAE features as guidance to help the model learn a structurally clean representation to distinguish useful information from noise in shallow layers (see Fig. \ref{framework}(a)).
+After a certain number of iterations, we freeze this model and use its representation as a fixed teacher.
+To enhance the semantic expression of the features, we then perform a self-guided representation to better align with the target conditions (see Fig. \ref{framework}(b)).
+Compared to REPA that uses external DINO features, our method replaces external features with features from a partially trained internal model, which demonstrates highly competitive guiding performance.
+Although this warm-up introduces a little extra cost, it significantly accelerates the subsequent model training and improves performance (see Fig. \ref{framework}(c)).
+(A one-stage comparison is provided in the \textbf{Appendix}.)